Adrian Newman (bishop): Ordained ministry

 Newman was ordained in the Church of England as a deacon in 1985 and as a priest in 1986.
 From 1985 to 1989, he served his curacy at St Mark's Church, Forest Gate in the Diocese of Chelmsford.
 Then, from 1989 to 1996, he was Vicar of Christ Church, Wadsley Bridge and Hillsborough in the Diocese of Sheffield.
 He was also Area Dean of Hallam from 1994 to 1996.
 From 1996 to 2004, he was Rector of St Martin in the Bull Ring in the Diocese of Birmingham.
 In 2005, he was appointed the Dean of Rochester; this made him the head of the chapter of Rochester Cathedral.

 Episcopal ministry

 On 22 March 2011, it was announced that Newman would succeed Stephen Oliver as Bishop of Stepney, an area bishop of the Diocese of London.
 On 22 July 2011, he was consecrated as a bishop at St Paul's Cathedral by Rowan Williams, Archbishop of Canterbury.
 In addition to his other pastoral duties, Newman made regular media appearances promoting ministry in the local community and was in attendance throughout London 2012.

-Newman resigned his see effective 31 October 2018 on grounds of ill health.
+He resigned his see effective 31 October 2018 on grounds of ill health: he had been suffering from debilitating migraines and anxiety as a medication side effect.

+Newman has held permission to officiate in the Diocese of London since 2019 and in the Diocese of Chelmsford since 2020.
+He has also been an honorary assistant bishop in the Diocese of Chelmsford since February 2022.

 Personal life

-In 1981, Newman married Gillian Ann Hayes.
+In 1981, Newman married Gillian.
+She is also ordained in the Church of England.
 Together they have three sons.